Presenting the first, one-stop, self-care resource for healthcare workers, specially curated by SingHealth Staff Care Centre.

 Establish a regular, relaxing bedtime routine like; a warm bath or shower, easy reading, listening to soothing music.

-Avoid arguments or talking important matters with loved ones just before bed.
+Avoid arguments or talking about important matters with loved ones just before bed.

-Avoid caffeine (eg, coffee, too much tea, especially black tea, chocolates, coke) after 6pm.
+Avoid caffeine (eg, coffee, tea, chocolates, Coke) after 6pm.

 Do not use alcohol to help you sleep.
 It actually interrupts your sleep cycle.